Ariel Winter Flashes Major Cleavage & Killer Legs In Plunging Top Paired With A Miniskirt

 Ariel Winter appeared on The Ellen DeGeneres Show on Thursday and sat down with the show’s guest host and resident DJ, Stephen “tWitch” Boss.
 The Modern Family star looked stunning as she walked out on the stage in a tiny little outfit that put all of her curves on full display.

 The Daily Mail reports that Ariel rocked a white corset top with a sweetheart neckline that left little to the imagination as her ample cleavage busted out of the top.
-She also donned a white striped blazer over the skimpy top and a matching miniskirt, which put Winter’s killer legs in the spotlight.
+She also sported a white striped blazer over the skimpy top and a matching miniskirt, which put Winter’s killer legs in the spotlight.

-The actress’ toned legs and tiny waist were accentuated in the outfit, which she wore confidently as she took the stage to dish on the final season of Modern Family.
+The actress’s toned legs and tiny waist were accentuated by the outfit, which she wore confidently as she took the stage to dish on the final season of Modern Family.

 Ariel’s once-red locks have now gone back to dark brown and were parted down the center and styled in loose waves that fell down her back and cascaded over her shoulders.
 Her makeup look was also stunning as she glammed it up with dark lashes, pink blush on her cheeks, a shimmering highlighter on her face, and a light pink glossy color on her plump lips.